CristinaMargh/PCom_4/README.md

 Analysis of messages for part of the functions.
 - login : If the login was successful, we will retain the data of the logged in person, i.e. the message after connect.sid.
 - enter_library: If we managed to enter the library, we also keep the token that we prefix with the word Bearer.
 - Books functions : In the case of error messages when we want to get a certain book, add or delete it, they are obtained from the response from the server.
+In this way, all possible cases in which we cannot perform a certain operation on a book are covered, either because we are not in the library or because the book with the entered id does not exist.
 For the function of obtaining a certain book, we use JSON_Array, we find their numbers, go through them and display for each the id and the title in the required format.

 At the almost end of the session, in the logout function, we release all used resources.